optimist555/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 - https://www.recompile.se/mandos

-# Enable LUKS for other disks
+# Enable LUKS for other disks/partitions

 Not available yet, will develop with time.